W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 5. *The sole responsibility of the miracle worker is to accept the Atonement for himself.*
 ²This means you recognize that mind is the only creative level, and that its errors are healed by the Atonement.
 ³Once you accept this, your mind can only heal.
-⁴By denying your mind any destructive potential and reïnstating its purely constructive powers, you place yourself in a position to undo the level confusion of others.
+⁴By denying your mind any destructive potential and reinstating its purely constructive powers, you place yourself in a position to undo the level confusion of others.
 ⁵The message you then give to them is the truth that their minds are similarly constructive, and their miscreations cannot hurt them.
 ⁶By affirming this you release the mind from overevaluating its own learning device, and restore the mind to its true position as the learner.